EEM0N/SecureOps-Project/README.md

 ---

 ### Day 3 & 4: Cloud Infrastructure Setup with Terraform
-- **Task**: Complete the cloud infrastructure setup and improve the CI/CD pipeline by managing sensitive variables and configurations.
+- **Task**: Configure the cloud infrastructure setup and improve the CI/CD pipeline by managing sensitive variables and configurations.
 - **Actions**:
   - Configured environment variables and secrets (e.g., AWS access keys) in Terraform Cloud.
   - Configured VPC, subnets, and routing for the cloud infrastructure.